 In addition to the benefits of Traditional, Visa Signature adds several additional benefits.
 You’ll also have access to concierge services, travel insurance, extended warranties, and more.

 Also included is insurance for emergency medical transportation.
 Although we don’t like to think about the idea of an emergency, nothing makes an emergency worse than a whopping bill after the fact.
-Having that insurance can really give you peace of mind, especially when travel can be stressful as it is.
+Having that insurance can give you peace of mind, especially when travel can be so stressful.

-Visa Infinite, as its name signifies, is the most premium level of the three.
-That means it includes the benefits of both of the previous tiers, plus even more bells and whistles.
+As its name signifies, Visa Infinite is the most premium level of the three.
+That includes the benefits of both previous tiers plus even more bells and whistles.
 It includes protection for both returns and purchases.

 However, where Visa Infinite really shines is its travel benefits.
 It is perhaps no coincidence that the Chase Sapphire Reserve, one of my favorite cards, is a Visa Infinite.
 The travel benefits included with Visa Infinite alone could save you thousands.